Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 </div>

-When you trigger this aura, remove one stack of each condition from each ally within range.
+When you trigger this aura, remove one stack of each ailment from each ally within range.

 ## Aura of Weakness